It seems like most people haven’t heard of Couchsurfing Hangouts. That’s a shame.

 Sometimes there’s no one online

 It really depends on your location.
 In Luang Prabang, Laos, there was literally just one other person available to hang out on each of the four days I was online.
-Fortunately, all four of these people were awesome!
+Fortunately, all four of those people were awesome!
 So despite there only being one person on the app every few days, I didn’t go a single day alone for my whole three weeks in Luang Prabang.

 In Chiang Mai, there were around 10-20 people per night.